FGMEMBERS/A-6E/A-6E-readme.txt

 The Flight Data Model uses the FlightGear YASim fdm solver, which uses a combination of aircraft geometry and performance data to generate the flight model.
+A automaticaly movable ballast (wich doesn't exist in reality) helps getting a smoother pitch at high speeds (fwd CG) and permit high AoA flight at very low speed (aft CG).